1984 Metro Manila Film Festival

 The 10th Metro Manila Film Festival was held in 1984.

 Cherubim Films' Bulaklak sa City Jail won most of the awards including the Best Picture Award, Best Actress for Nora Aunor and Best Director for Mario O'Hara among others.

-A total of nine entries participated in the "filmfest" and saw the debut of Shake, Rattle and Roll, probably the most successful film series in the history of Philippine cinema.
+A total of nine entries participated in the festival, which saw the debut of the Shake, Rattle and Roll film series.
+FPJ Productions' Ang Panday IV: Ika-Apat Na Aklat was the festival's top grosser, earning ₱7.2 million in total; all nine entries grossed a combined ₱27 million.